couchbaselabs/observability/README.md

 Nginx is used as the base image for the microlith container.
 All licences are in the source repository and the microlith container in the [`/licenses`](microlith/licenses/) directory.
+A statement is printed out to standard output/console at start up to indicate acceptance of licensing and where you can find them all.
+A simple [helper script](./tools/build-oss-container.sh) is provided as well to build without the Couchbase Cluster monitor.

 # Architecture